reisdebora/nearduplicate/README.md

 # nearduplicate
-Identify Near Duplicate Schemas among Relational Databases with Parallel Data Mining in R
+Identify Near Duplicate Schemas among Relational Databases with Parallel Data Mining in R.

+Near Duplicate Schemas are also called as Similar Schemas.